scherermichael/dotfiles/README.md

 # dotfiles

-Install and configure frequently used software for Mac and (Debian-based) Linux.
+Install and configure frequently used software for macOS and Debian-based Linux (CLI only).
 Inspired by https://github.com/stefanscherer/dotfiles.

 ## Restoring system